-Author's Note: This is a short companion piece to my ongoing story, "Chuck v.
+Author's Note: This is a short companion piece to my multi-chapter story, "Chuck v.
 Project Quantum Leap."
 It is a deleted scene, as it were, from Chapter 10.
 However, if you have not read that story yet, you can still read this one-shot.
 All you need to know is: Chuck has just come back from Paris.
 While he was gone, Ellie's discovered his secret and had a heart-to-heart with S.B.
 Now that Chuck's back, Ellie has a bone to pick with him.

 "Chuck v.
 The Big Sister"